arturpilavetz/SwiftUIChat/README.md

 The library uses:
 - SwiftUI for the user interface
 - Combine for reactive data binding
-- SwiftUI-Introspect for custom UIKit config
+- SwiftUI-Introspect for the custom UIKit config

 ## Contributing